 Many departments and hundreds of people support the mission of the HCC Campus Police by actively promoting safety and security on this campus.
 However, a truly safe campus can only be achieved through cooperation of all college community members.
 A critical component of a security plan is the use of security camera surveillance system.
 Security cameras are installed throughout campus to deter crime, assist with investigations and protect the safety of persons and property.
 The College respects the privacy of the campus community and adheres to all laws and best practices when utilizing the system.
+Signs are posted on all of the buildings indicating the use of surveillance cameras.
+HCC participates in the Department of Homeland Security program, "See Something, Say Something".
+Posters are located on campus encouraging the community to report suspicious or dangerous behaviors.

-Help keep the campus safe for yourself and others by reporting any suspicious activity, incident, or emergencies to the HCC Campus Police 240-500-2308.
+Help keep the campus safe for yourself and others by reporting any suspicious activity, incident, or emergencies to 911 or the HCC Campus Police 240-500-2308.